-[The profile of Thaisa Frank (A Brief History in Camouflage, Sleeping in Velvet), in last week's Revealing Q&A, mentioned magic realism regarding her debut novel, Heidegger's Glasses, releasing May 25, 2010.
+[The profile of Thaisa Frank (A Brief History in Camouflage, Sleeping in Velvet), in last week’s Lexapro weight loss, mentioned magic realism regarding her debut novel, Heidegger’s Glasses, releasing May 25, 2010.
 And that mention prompted Suzanne to write me with the following:

 Do authors consciously choose their writing style and genre, or is it simply the only way they can write? for instance, I was really intrigued by your profile of Thaisa Frank yesterday….I would love to be able to write magic realism, as her profile mentioned to be able to create a character who disguises herself as furniture, but I’m not sure I have the imagination to pull it off.